 Alternatives to MindBell

-MindBell is unfortunately not available on iOS (iPhone / iPad).
+MindBell is no longer available in the Google Play Store for Android, and was never available on iOS (iPhone / iPad).
 Apple users will need an alternative.
-Android users may also like to explore alternatives.
+Android users may also like to explore alternatives (see our directory of the best meditation apps).

-The most notable option is Insight Timer, which provides a similar meditation timer features to MindBell, also for free.
+Another notable option is Insight Timer, which provides similar meditation timer features to MindBell, also for free.
 However, Insight Timer also offers a number of other features including guided meditations, community features, and premium paid content.
 I tend to prefer the minimalist approach of MindBell, but I also use Insight Timer, particularly on Apple devices.

 This is an app I use regularly, for the straightforward meditation timer.
 In particular, I appreciate that I was not required to sign up and give away data on my usage just to meditate, like some other apps.
-It’s also open source, which is great – perhaps I’ll have a go at tweaking it sometime.
+It’s also open source, which is great.
 MindBell is a good app that will remain part of my meditation habit.
 Unfortunately it’s only available on Android, but you can check out our list of the top meditation apps to find alternatives available for iOS.